All Episodes

 In fact, I made the point there's nothing Congress can do about it.

-And we have a capitalistic bias here.
+So we have a capitalistic bias here.

-Yes, I think.
+Yes, I do.

-Thanks for the Full disclosure.
+Thanks for the full disclosure.

-Yeah, well, we go way back to when um we got in trouble with the Vikings because we used to pump their signal from Iowa back into Minnesota when people didn't want to go sit in the cold.
+Yeah, well, we go way back to when we got in trouble with the Vikings because we used to pump their signal from Iowa back into Minnesota when people didn't want to go sit in the cold.

-Uh that went all the way to the courts.
+And it went all the way to the courts.

 I have no doubt.